Find the Perfect Podcast Equipment for Every Budget

 A lot of mics come with a very cheap and small plastic table top stand/mount for the microphone.
 You want to record your voice and not the sound of you bumping the table or typing on your keyboard.

 Don’t get me wrong, I love (and sometimes hate) the convenience of buying things on Amazon, however you need to be aware of buying the right thing.
 It’s very easy to click on the wrong model number and purchase something that is not compatible with your setup.
 So make sure to click on the links we use in this blog and confirm you are buying things with the proper model number.
+We use affiliate links to make a small profit if you buy the product through our link, but you don’t pay any extra cost for using these links.
+We are careful to only recommend equipment that we have used and researched to ensure you can trust our recommendations.

 ‘But all my friends who I play Call of Duty with say I sound dope on my $25 headset mic!’
 Yeah, about headset mics…they just sound cheap.
 If you want a professional-sounding podcast, then don’t use a headset microphone.